Reading Time: 5 Minutes

 Shit gets real.
 This is where you have to put up.
 (Or throw down.
 Whatever.)

 - Authors need to have most of their rough draft done, and then it’s time to get matched up with an artist.

 - Authors submit their rough drafts through the submission form on the site no later than 3/15.
 (Instructions are posted ahead of time)

 - Rough drafts must be 80% of the expected story length.
 A 100k story needs 80k.
 A 50k story needs 40k.

-- Announcements about when and how to submit will come through the communication system with details on the forum.
+- Announcements about when and how to submit will be posted on the Fixer forum.

 - That announcement will likely be around 3/1.

 - If you can’t make the rough draft submission on 3/15, you can use what you’ve got for next year.
 Consider it a great head start.
 We have no concern about when you start your story, only when you finish.
 (As of 2023, we no longer have late submissions.)

 It’s time to let those creative words inspire some creative images.

 - An anonymized list of stories will be posted to the site before 3/20 for artists to peruse and select their top 3-5.
 (You’re only committing to do art for one, but we need a range of choices in case your first pick is taken.)